a-h-b/dadasnake/README.md

 ## What does the dadasnake do?
 * primer removal - using cutadapt
 * quality filtering and trimming - using DADA2
+* optional downsampling of reads per sample - using [seqtk](https://github.com/lh3/seqtk)
 * error estimation & denoising - using DADA2
 * paired-ends assembly - using DADA2
 * OTU table generation - using DADA2
 * chimera removal - using DADA2
-* taxonomic classification - using mothur and/or DECIPHER (& ITS detection - using ITSx & blastn)
+* taxonomic classification - using mothur and/or DECIPHER (& ITS detection - using ITSx & blastn + BASTA)
+* functional annotation - using funguild, fungalTraits, or tax4fun2
 * length check - in R
 * treeing - using clustal omega and fasttree
 * hand-off in biom-format, as R object, as R phyloseq object, and as fasta and tab-separated tables
-* keeping tabs on number of reads in each step
-You can control the settings for each step in a config file.
+* keeping tabs on number of reads in each step, and read quality control - using fastqc & multiQC You can control the settings for each step in a config file.

 ![steps](https://github.com/a-h-b/dadasnake/blob/master/documentation/steps.png)